Genre:

 Bio

-I decided I was a writer when I was six years old, even though my spelling at the time was atrocious.
-My spelling has since improved, but only incrementally (regardless, I’m told I am an excellent copy editor.
-Go figure).
-After several years working in journalism — where I was a freelancer, TV news producer, and award-winning columnist and managing editor for an alternative weekly magazine — I decided to go where the money was: the world of nonprofits.
-I have been the communications director for a nonprofit advocacy group longer than I care to admit, during which time I have written hundreds of op-eds and blogs, most of which are published under other peoples’ names.
-I’ve written more press releases than should be required from a mere mortal.
-So many, in fact, that I now often compose them in my sleep.
-I’ve also edited more reports, policy briefs, and fact sheets than I am willing to count.
-I’d have happily kept to my non-fiction/persuasive genre, but I was given the opportunity to take a three-month sabbatical in 2022.
-Though I was keen to laze about the house and read novels written by other people, I had this nagging sense that I should accomplish something.
-My first novel was born.
-As if having been bitten by a novel bug, I wrote three more in fairly quick succession.
+I knew I was a writer when I was six years old, even though my spelling was atrocious at the time.
+Over the years I have improved my spelling while working in journalism—as a freelancer, TV news producer, and award-winning humor columnist and managing editor for an alternative weekly magazine.
+I also worked in theatre (behind the scenes), and my dialog and lyrics have been performed on stage and in night clubs.
+After several years in journalism (which pays poorly) and theatre (which pays not at all), I decided to go where the money was: the world of nonprofits.
+I was the communications director for a nonprofit advocacy organization for eighteen years, during which time I wrote hundreds of op-eds and blogs, most of which were published under other people’s names.
+I wrote more press releases than should be required from a mere mortal.
+Still, I’d have happily kept to my non-fiction/persuasive genre, but I was given the opportunity to take a three-month sabbatical in 2022.
+Though I was keen to laze about the house and read novels written by other people, I had this nagging sense that I should accomplish something: My first novel was born.
+Having been a life-long devotee of romance in all its forms (literature, film, song, and stage), that’s, naturally, what I wrote.
+I’ve also had an interest in history—particularly as it relates to women’s clothing and rights (or lack thereof)—so I wrote a historic romance with feminist undertones.
+My heroines are strong, and my heroes are wonderfully empathetic.
+As if having been bitten by a novel bug, I wrote three more manuscripts in fairly quick succession.
 I almost immediately found that the writing of the novel is so much easier than the selling of the novel.
-Although I’ve been at it for an embarrassingly long time, I am still currently seeking representation by an agent or traditional publisher.
+After a long and unsuccessful hunt for an agent, I turned to self-publishing.
 I have a BA in Theatre from Arizona State University.
 I live in Albuquerque, New Mexico, with my husband and our two cats.

 Title: This Restless Sea